Mesothelioma & Asbestos in Canada

 In July 2015, Health Canada updated its online information about the risks of asbestos.
 It finally conceded that exposure to any form of asbestos is dangerous.
 Health Canada has conceded that inhalation of asbestos can lead to cancer.
 The Canadian government regulates asbestos to protect Canadians by doing the following:

-- Regulating certain “high-risk” consumer products that is made from or contains asbestos.
+- Regulating certain “high-risk” consumer products that are made from or contains asbestos.

 - Regulating the potential releases of asbestos into the environment.